ivanitlearning/AWS-Associate-Courses/SAA-C02.md

       KeyName: !Ref Keyname
 ```

 Once a template is created, AWS will make a stack.
-This is a living and active
-representation of a template.
+This is a living and active representation of a template.
 One template can create infinite amount of stacks.

-For any **Logical Resources** in the stack,
-CF will make a corresponding **Physical Resources** in your AWS account.
+For any **Logical Resources** in the stack, CF will make a corresponding **Physical Resources** in your AWS account.

 It is cloud formations job to keep the logical and physical resources in sync.

 A template can be updated and then used to update the same stack.

-### 1.2.9.
+## 1.9.
 CloudWatch Basics

 Collects and manages operational data on your behalf.

 Three products in one

-- Metrics: data relating to AWS products, apps, on-prem solutions
+- **Metrics**: data relating to AWS products, apps, on-prem solutions
-- Logs: collection, monitoring
+- **Logs**: collection, monitoring
-- Events: event hub
+- **Events**: event hub
   - If an AWS service does something, CW events can perform another action
   - Generate an event to do something at a certain time of day or time of week.

-#### 1.2.9.1.
+### 1.9.1.
 Namespace

 * Container for monitoring data.
 * Naming can be anything so long as it's not `AWS/service` such as `AWS/EC2`.
 * This is used for all metric data of that service

-#### 1.2.9.2.
+### 1.9.2.
 Metric

 Time ordered set of data points for these [default metrics](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/viewing_metrics_with_cloudwatch.html).